 Department of Housing and Urban Development (HUD): Regulates certain indoor air pollutants in federal buildings.

-In addition to the organizations listed, various other federal agencies also have bits and pieces of regulation power.
+In addition to the aforementioned organizations, various other federal agencies also have bits and pieces of regulatory power.
 And that’s only at a federal level.
 State and local programs as well as tribes can set stricter regional rules.
 Even though these organizations offer resources and recommendations–they are not formal regulations.
 And without implementation, they are simply suggestions.

 What Could New Indoor Air Quality Standards Look Like?

 There is a direct relationship between human health and air quality.
-Public understanding of that relationship has been increasing for years, as the research and data rose.
+Public understanding of that relationship has increased in recent years.
 It is also currently in the public’s eye more than ever before because of COVID-19.
 Currently, many different groups, professions and concerned individuals are calling for greater indoor air quality regulations.